 Desert Ensemble Theatre Company engages audiences and creates theater that speaks to relevant issues in our lives and community.

-DETC grows and expands the art of theatre through original and engaging stage productions.
+DETC is committed to growing the art of theatre by producing innovative plays that underscore the complexity of human interaction.
 We nurture the growth of artists of all ages, on and off the stage, and create an environment that rewards and cherishes them.

 Our theatre internships give high school students the on-the-job experience of working in professional productions.
 They work in a professional environment, expanding and putting into practice what they have learned in school.
 DETC awards scholarships to graduating seniors who have completed DETC internships and plan to continue their higher education in theatre arts.

 Tony Padilla founded DETC in 2011 with a vision of a small repertory company that allowed theatre artists to participate fully in the realization of their creative vision both onstage and off.